 Mechanical Neck Pain Is Also Called Axial Neck Pain

-Mechanical or axial neck pain is neck pain that does not radiate into the arms or upper extremities.
+Mechanical neck pain or axial cervical spine pain does not radiate into the arms or upper extremities.
 The pain is located in the neck, base of the skull or occipital area and the back of the shoulders.

-Many time, mechanical neck pain is associated with headaches that may radiate into the base of the skull, side of the head (temporal) or around the eyes (periorbital).
+Many times, this neck pain is associated with headaches that may radiate into the base of the skull, side of the head (temporal) or around the eyes (periorbital).
 These headaches are called cervicogenic or neck related headaches.

-Mechanical neck pain may have different symptoms; it may be one side or both sides of the neck, cause headaches, stiffness and may lead to restricted motion in on or all directions in the range of neck motion.
+Axial neck pain may have different symptoms; it may be one side or both sides of the neck, cause headaches, stiffness and may lead to restricted motion in on or all directions in the range of neck motion.
 This is pain that is localized to the neck and immediate local structures, not involving radiculopathy (arms, hands, fingers) or myelopathy (spinal cord).

 The next part focuses of the features; what your doctor will ask you and look for during an examination.